 Next Best Available Option: Plan G

-If you won’t qualify for Medicare coverage until after 2020, then enrolling in Plan F prior to its end date won’t be a possibility for you.
-The next best option is Plan G. Fortunately, Plan G is nearly identical to Plan F.
+If you don’t qualify for Medicare coverage until after 2020, then the next best option is Plan G. Fortunately, Plan G is nearly identical to Plan F.

-Plan F Is Great, But May Not Be the Best Fit for Your Needs
+Plan F and G are Great, But May Not Be the Best Fit for Your Needs

-Depending on your needs, you might not want something as all-encompassing as Plan F. Most other Medigap plans pay your Part B copayments, which can make routine Original Medicare services seem free.
+Depending on your needs, you might not want something as all-encompassing as Plans F or G. Most other Medigap plans pay your Part B coinsurance (a percentage of the costs), which can make routine Original Medicare services seem free.